USS INDEPENDENCE

 U.S. Carriers | Decommissioned | Links | Info | History

-April 6, Secretary of the Navy Donald C. Winter named the Navy's newest Littoral Combat Ship (LCS), built by General Dynamics, Independence.
+April 6, U.S. Secretary of the Navy Donald C. Winter named the Navy's newest Littoral Combat Ship (LCS), built by General Dynamics, Independence.

-July 2, 2009 The litoral combat ship departed Mobile for builder’s trials three days later than scheduled after the shipyard crew aboard the Independence noticed an unusual noise in one of the two main diesel engines just after the ship had pushed off from its dock on Monday.
+July 2, 2009 The littoral combat ship departed Mobile for builder’s trials three days later than scheduled after the shipyard crew aboard the Independence noticed an unusual noise in one of the two main diesel engines just after the ship had pushed off from its dock on Monday.

 October 21, The Independence successfully completed its builder’s trials in the Gulf of Mexico after three-and-a-half month delay.
 In July the ship’s jet drive room flooded, and it had vibration and temperature problems with its propulsion systems.
+Underway for acceptance trials on Nov.
+16.

 December 18, LCS 2 was officially delivered to U.S. Navy during a short ceremony in Mobile, Ala.